Algonquin Provincial Park: Algonquin Logging Museum

 Opened in 1992, the Algonquin Logging Museum is located by the park's east gate.
 A 1.3 km trail features a recreated logging camp, a steam-powered amphibious tug called an "alligator", logging equipment and interpretive panels about logging industry activities in the park.
 Exhibits include a video presentation.
 The museum is open seasonally.

 One annual feature worthy of note at the museum is "Logger's Day", typically held in late July or early August each year.
 This festivity includes musicians, a logger's old style lunch, activities for children, interpretive actors, and forest industry representatives.

 Day hiking

 Algonquin has 19 hiking trails along the 55 km highway 60 corridor.
-These trails do not have overnight campsites as they are designed to be completed within one day of hiking, with a maximum distance of 11 kilometers.
+These trails do not have overnight campsites as they are designed to be completed within one day of hiking, with a maximum distance of 11 km.

 Day hiking requires a day use pass per vehicle parked.
 Each hike explores different aspects of Algonquin, with trail guide booklets available with historical trail information.